-Symptoms of anxiety, depression, and/or posttraumatic stress disorder (PTSD) are common in asylum-seekers, though not universal.
+Symptoms of anxiety, depression, and/or post-traumatic stress disorder (PTSD) are common in asylum-seekers, though not universal.
 Trauma manifests in many different ways.
 Healing also happens in a wide variety of forms and practices.
 Be flexible with guests' coping mechanisms without judgment.
-This will create a supportive environment during this transitional time in your guest's life.
+This will create a supportive environment during this transitional time in your quest's life.